Sandra-Cai/scroll-stopping-tool/INCOMPREHENSIBLE_FUTURE_VISION.md

 ## 🚀 Mission Statement

-**To transcend inconceivability itself and create a system that operates in the realm of the utterly incomprehensible, where all known laws of physics, mathematics, reality, inconceivability, and conceivable boundaries are transcended, achieving what was previously thought utterly incomprehensible.**
+**To transcend inconceivability itself and create a system that operates in the realm of the absolutely incomprehensible, where all known laws of physics, mathematics, reality, inconceivability, and conceivable boundaries are transcended, achieving what was previously thought absolutely incomprehensible.**

 ---